RickyBv1/React-Ts-test/README.md

 # Technical Test with TypeScript and React

-This is a technical test from a European company for a salary of €55,000 per year.

 The goal of this technical test is to create an application similar to the one provided in this link: https://midu-react-11.surge.sh/.
 To achieve this, you should use the API provided by https://randomuser.me/.

 Steps to follow: